Therapy?: Back to a three piece (2004–2009)

 McCarrick left the band permanently in March 2004, and the band were now slimmed down to a permanent three piece again for the first time since 1995.
 Never Apologise Never Explain was released in September 2004 to an audience re-acquainted with the three-piece Therapy? and was reminiscent of the claustrophobic sound of their earlier material.

 The following album One Cure Fits All was released in April 2006.
 The album, produced by Pedro Ferreira, was a return to the melodic tendencies of High Anxiety and again divided opinion among the band's fans.

 On 19 September 2006, Therapy? performed an exclusive studio show of songs chosen by fans who had voted for their three favourite tracks from a lengthy list on the band's website.
 These votes were counted and the twelve tracks with the most votes were then performed and recorded (both as audio and video).
 In early 2007, these tracks became available to buy from the band's official website.
 The Webgig is no longer available to purchase.
 In addition to this release, the band received some attention from their old record company Universal Records (who own the rights to the band's material recorded on A&M Records) who released both a DVD of old promo clips (Gold) and a double-CD compilation of BBC sessions (Music Through A Cheap Transistor) in 2007.
 On the touring front, Therapy? focused on markets they had not usually played, including a slot at the NXNE festival in Canada, festival dates in Europe (one of which was as a late replacement for Helmet at the Nova Rock Festival) and a tour through countries such as Romania, Croatia and Serbia, even playing two gigs on Reunion Island, off the East African coast.
 The band ended 2007 by supporting New Model Army at their Christmas gig in Cologne.

 Therapy? were a last minute replacement for Biffy Clyro on the Jägermeister Rock Liga tour of Germany which lasted five dates in February 2008.
 These dates were the only gigs played in 2008 as the band focused their energies exclusively on recording the new record.
 Therapy? began recording the new album in late July at Blast Studios in Newcastle and finished recording by late August.
 It was produced by Andy Gill.
 Video of rehearsals surfaced on Therapy?'s website offering previews of the new work, showcasing a more rythmetic jazz-influenced direction (Rehearsal), alongside a rough track typical of newer Therapy? output (Clowns Galore).
-The album, entitled Crooked Timber, was released on 23 March 2009 via Blast Records/Global Music.
+The album, titled Crooked Timber, was released on 23 March 2009 via Blast Records/Global Music.
 The band performed the new album in its entirety on selected live dates in May, played various European festivals throughout the summer (including a debut appearance at Oxegen in Ireland and a second outing at England's Download) and toured Europe extensively from October to December.